 Some cockroaches emit a distinctive smell that is both oily and musky.
-Although an individual insect might not smell strong enough for you to notice it, enough of the bugs can create a distinctly unpleasant odor.
+Although an individual insect might not smell strong enough for you to notice it, bugs can create a distinctly unpleasant odor.

 You Have Food for Them

-One cause for concern that you may have cockroaches is whether or not you’ve created a welcoming environment for them.
+One reason you may have cockroaches is that you've created a welcoming environment for them.
 Cockroaches love spilled and dropped food, so if you have piles of crumbs, forgotten snacks, or open food containers, you may want to be on the lookout.
 The insects also need water to survive and thrive where small puddles or drips occur, so make sure that you watch out for any spills or leaks.